Gertrude Bacon: Aeronautics

 Aeronautics fascinated Bacon.
 She was the first woman in England to make a proper balloon ascent, in 1898, accompanied by her father.
 A more hair-raising balloon flight occurred on 15 November 1899, when John Mackenzie Bacon and Gertrude Bacon ascended with Stanley Spencer to observe the Leonid meteor shower from above the cloud layer.
 Ten hours later, they landed near Neath in South Wales, a narrow escape from drifting out over the Atlantic although she broke her arm.

-In August 1904, she accompanied Stanley Spencer again, this time in an airship of he had designed.
-As a result, she became the one of the first women to fly in an airship.
+In August 1904, she accompanied Stanley Spencer again, this time in an airship of his own design.
+As a result, she became one of the first women to fly in an airship.
 She joined the Aeronautical Society in 1905.

 She is also credited as one of the first Englishwomen to fly in an airplane.
 Roger Sommer took her up in a Farman biplane on 29 August 1909, during the First International aviation gathering at Rheims, France.
 She also flew with Douglas Graham Gilmour in a 'Big Bat' monoplane in 1910.

 Bacon was the first passenger in a seaplane.
 She accompanied pilot Herbert Stanley Adams in flights on Windermere in mid-1912.
 Adams had made the first successful complete flight from water and safely back again, in Britain, on 25 November 1911.

 Bacon wrote several books about early aviation.
 She also gave public lectures, with opportunities becoming more numerous after her father's death in 1904.
-Initially she fulfilled his engagements but this enabled her to develop a reputation that secured future engagements These became an important source of income.
+Initially she fulfilled his engagements but this enabled her to develop a reputation that secured future engagements.
+These became an important source of income.

 Botany

 In 1901, Gertrude joined the Wild Flower Society, adding botany to her list of interests and achievements.
-Visiting Scotland on 23 July 1923, Gertrude Bacon and botanist and illustrator Lady Joanna Charlotte Davy (1865-1955) made the first discovery of Carex microglochin (bristle sedge) in Great Britain.
+Visiting Scotland on 23 July 1923, Gertrude Bacon and botanist and illustrator Lady Joanna Charlotte Davy (1865–1955) made the first discovery of Carex microglochin (bristle sedge) in Great Britain.